Snickerdoodles

 History

-The snickerdoodle is a classic American cookie known for its soft, chewy texture and signature coating of cinnamon sugar but its origins are a bit more mysterious than its simple ingredients suggest.
+The snickerdoodle is a classic American cookie known for its soft, chewy texture and signature coating of cinnamon sugar, but its origins are a bit more mysterious than its simple ingredients suggest.

 Most food historians trace the snickerdoodle to early European baking traditions, particularly German or Dutch immigrants who settled in New England during the 18th and 19th centuries.
-Some believe the name may come from the German word “Schneckennudel,” a type of sweet roll, though there’s no definitive proof.
+Some believe the name may come from the German word “Schneckennudel,” a type of sweet roll, though there is no definitive proof.

 What is clear is that the cookie became firmly rooted in American kitchens, especially in the Northeast.
 Snickerdoodles stand apart from standard sugar cookies because they traditionally include cream of tartar, which gives them a slightly tangy flavor and contributes to their soft, pillowy texture.
-This ingredient became widely available in the U.S. in the 1800s, helping popularize the recipe.

 Today, snickerdoodles remain a nostalgic favorite across the United States, often associated with holidays, family kitchens, and old-fashioned comfort baking.